SAM-RL: Sensing-Aware Model-Based Reinforcement Learning via Differentiable Physics-Based Simulation and Rendering: Experiments

 \section{Experiments}

-Our experiments focus on evaluating the following questions: 1) Can our proposed selecting perception and action procedure described at~\ref{sec:select} improve the performance of various manipulation tasks?
-2) How does our \emph{SAM-RL} approach compare with model-free deep reinforcement learning algorithms?
-3) How effective is each component in our proposed \emph{SAM-RL} algorithm?
+In this section, we introduce our experimental setup and conduct quantitative and qualitative evaluations to demonstrate the effectiveness of our approach.
+Our experiments focus on evaluating the following questions \begin{itemize} \item Can our proposed selecting perception and action procedure described at~\ref{sec:select} improve the performance of various manipulation tasks? \item How does our \emph{SAM-RL} approach compare with model-free and model-based deep reinforcement learning algorithms? \item How effective is each component in our proposed \emph{SAM-RL} algorithm? \item How effective is the \emph{model} update process leveraging the differentiable simulation and rendering? \end{itemize}